 Leonard’s injury was more serious than first thought, with tension growing between the Spurs and Leonard and his camp about how the injury was being handled.
 Without Leonard and Duncan, the Spurs only managed 47 wins, their first time under 50 wins since 1999, and were eliminated in the first round.

 After continuous tension, Leonard was traded to the Toronto Raptors, with Demar Derozan returning in the trade and Parker left in free agency after 18 seasons with the team.
 Led by Derozan and Aldridge, the Spurs would continue to compete finishing with 48 wins and making the playoffs for the 22nd straight year, but were undone by the Nuggets in the first round.

-If you are a fan of the San Antonio Spurs, then you know that the only thing that matters right now is how they are expected to perform in the 2020 / 2021 season.
-Do the San Antonio Spurs have the star power to make it all the way to the playoffs and finals in 2021?
+If you are a fan of the San Antonio Spurs, then you know that the only thing that matters right now is how they are expected to perform in the 2022-23 season.
+Do the San Antonio Spurs have the star power to make it all the way to the playoffs and win The Finals in 2023?